 What might inequitable transportation planning in New Hampshire look like?
 Here is a hypothetical example.
-A municipality wants to add a new exit to a main highway in their region, based on a large expansion plan.
-The project will impact a large number of resident's properties-including noise and air pollution and decreasing property values based on their proximity to the exit.
-Land for the exit is purchased based on the lowest cost, and this land is adjacent to one of the town's low-income neighborhoods.
+A municipality wants to build a new exit from a main highway to support their economic development plan.
+The project will impact a residential neighborhood-including noise and air pollution and decreasing property values based on their proximity to the exit.
+Land adjacent to one of the town's low-income neighborhoods is purchased for the exit based on the lowest cost.
 Public notices are posted in the newspaper and library for a project meeting on a Wednesday morning at 10:00am at the Town Hall to discuss the proposed location but no one shows up, and the project moves forward.